MicrosoftDocs/Viva/Viva/connections/mobile-notifications-viva-connections.md

 # Viva Connections News notifications

-The Viva Connections app delivers News notifications via Teams and will link users to the Viva Connections app through the notification.
+The Viva Connections app delivers News notifications via the Teams mobile, Teams desktop, and Teams web app.
+Selecting the notification will link users to the published news in Viva Connections.
 This document describes when notifications are sent, and the conditions that need to be met for receiving notifications.

-## When notifications are sent via Teams
+## When notifications are sent via Microsoft Teams

 News notifications are delivered via Teams mobile in the following scenarios:

-- News is published to a SharePoint Team or Communication site a user follows or by someone a user works closely with.
+- News is published to a SharePoint team or communication site a user follows or by someone a user works closely with.
 - News is boosted.
 - Someone comments on a new News post.
 - Someone ‘Likes’ a News post.
 - Someone is @mentioned in a comment on a news post.